Run 1,016: Here comes the sun (and skunk cabbage)

 Music: Shuffle mode

-View from Cariboo Dam, pre-run: Mostly clear at this point, and very calm.
+View from Cariboo Dam, pre-run: Cloudy and calm.

 Stats: